nisheeRai/Lazyloading/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

-Please install the json-Server by command npm install -g json-server
+Please install the json-Server by command: npm install -g json-server

-And then start the json-server json-server --watch db.json
+And then start the json-server by command: json-server --watch db.json